From 1 to 270 and Beyond: Which Nike Air Max Is Right for You?

 Nota bene: If you buy through the links in this article, InsideHook may earn a small share of the profits.

 In 1978, Nike debuted the Air Tailwind, the first sneaker to utilize NASA aerospace engineer Marion Frank Rudy’s (or Frank Rudy) “air bag” technology, a process that captured dense gases in rubber membranes, which would then be used in a shoe’s midsole to help reduce the impact of steps on one’s body.
 The technology would go on to become one of Nike’s most important inventions, spawning a series of sneakers that includes some of the most iconic and recognizable silhouettes — many of them falling under the Air Max umbrella.

 Since the release of the very first Air Max in 1987, fittingly called the Air Max 1, there have been innumerable releases and versions in the decades since, some entirely new or others just slight tweaks of past designs.
 And while the shoe was designed with performance in mind, and still is, they’ve far surpassed their intention of being just a running shoe, having found their way into the closets of runners, hypebeasts, sneakerheads and those who just appreciate a damn good sneaker.

-So in honor of Air Max Day (the annual holiday for which Nike releases a slew of new and highly coveted sneakers), we’ve compiled a guide to help you better understand the variety of Air Max sneakers that exist, from the original to more recent styles like the 270, with occasional mention of previous styles that have yet to be retro’d (here’s hoping, though).
+We’ve compiled a guide to help you better understand the variety of Air Max sneakers that exist, from the original to more recent styles like the 2021 and Pre-Day, with occasional mention of previous styles that have yet to be retro’d (here’s hoping, though).
 So go ahead and see what all the hype is about — you won’t regret it.